-Need a special souvenir to sum up your time in Singapore?
+Need a special souvenir to sum up your time in Singapore or gift to a loved one back home?
 We've got a list of unique and cool Singapore mementos sure to fit the bill.

 We’re a pretty sentimental bunch here at HoneyKids.
 We love us a good nostalgic memento, especially when it comes to our kids.
 But what about if a close friend is leaving Singapore or – gasp! – you’re going yourself?
 The Covid-19 pandemic has meant many families are leaving the Lion City to return to their home countries (sob).
 So, if that’s you or someone you know, you’ll want the perfect keepsake to remember your time here.
 But where to buy Singapore souvenirs that aren’t your usual tourist tat?
 We’ve put our thinking caps on to bring you the best Singapore souvenirs to gaze on fondly from far-off shores and evoke fond memories.
 Just make sure to order your gifts and goodies in time to slip into that shipping container!

 Ooooh, we cooed with delight when we were looking for where to buy Singapore souvenirs and discovered Thow Kwang Pottery Jungle.
 This family business fires up the kiln several times a year (it’s Singapore’s oldest surviving dragon kiln) to create some absolutely stunning pieces.
 We’ve treated ourselves to a few colourful, authentic goodies from the Peranakan pottery range, as we couldn’t resist our own Singapore souvenirs (see above!).
 The handpainted details are stunning, the quality’s top-notch and we thoroughly recommend getting them.
 From umbrella stands, vases, lamps and bowls to plates, pots and tiffin holders, you’re sure to find a beautiful Singaporean gift.
 And the range online is the tip of the iceberg – there are heaps more at the actual physical shop!
 Workshops are also available.